anushah-200/factcheckAI/README.md

 ---

-##  Project Resources

-### Research Report

-The complete methodology, experiments, analysis, limitations, and results are documented in the project report.

-### Interactive Demo

-The trained hallucination-prediction model is deployed using **Gradio**.

-### Source Code

-The complete project implementation, notebooks, preprocessing pipeline, models, and results are organized in this repository.

----

 ##  Research Contribution

 FactCheck AI explores whether relatively simple, measurable characteristics of questions and LLM-generated responses can provide useful signals for hallucination prediction.